nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User wants to mark an order by a customer as completed.
-2. User finds the order he wants to mark as completed.
+2. User finds the order they want to mark as completed.
 3. User specifies the index of the order.
 4. SellSavvy updates the status of the order and indicates that the action is successful.